Advice > Consulting

 Notice how the second example goes straight to the point and only gives the necessary information.
 A lot of candidates fail to do that in PEI questions, which results in their interviewer asking them to speed up and go to the core of the story.

-Second, some candidates focus too much on what the team did to solve the problem in general, instead of giving the specifics of what they did.
-The PEI is about YOU.
-Your answer should therefore focus on how YOU demonstrated the skill your interviewer is looking for.
+The PEI is about YOU so your answer should focus on how YOU demonstrated the skill your interviewer is looking for.
 A good test here is to make sure that you use “I” a lot.
-When you tell your story, if you hear yourself saying “I did this,” and “I felt that way,” and “I suggested this,” you are very likely to be on the right track.
+When you tell your story, and you hear yourself saying “I did this,” “I felt that way,” and “I suggested this,” you’re on the right track.

-Using our football example above, your answer should focus on what YOUR contribution was in the final game.
-Maybe you were the best defender in the team, in which case you should detail the tactics you used to prevent the opposite team from scoring.
-Or maybe you were the captain in the team and had to talk individually to players to maintain a cohesive group.
+Using our football example above, your answer should focus on YOUR contribution to the final game.
+Maybe you were the best defender on the team, in which case you should detail the tactics you used to prevent the opposite team from scoring.
+Or perhaps you were the captain of the team and had to talk individually to players to maintain a cohesive group, or you were able to harness each player’s strength to your team’s advantage.
 Whatever your role was, you should tell your interviewer about the specific things YOU did to secure the victory, not what the team did in general.

-Experienced hires should be sure to give some metrics when it comes to the "impact" part of the story in order to demonstrate that their actions had real, measurable impact.
+Experienced hires should give some metrics when it comes to the ‘impact’ part of the story to demonstrate that their actions had a real measurable impact.

 For example, if your story is about how you implemented some changes at a summer job, can you say that as a result of your actions, profit went up 10%?
-Or perhaps you estimate that waste went down 20%?
-Or you saved 30 minutes each day?
+Or perhaps you estimated that waste went down 20% or saved 30 minutes each day?

 Even in the football team example above, it’s still possible to quantify your actions’ impact with numbers.
-For instance, you might say that “after the tactical changes I implemented as captain with 20 minutes to go, we had three times as many shots as we’d had in the previous twenty.”
+For instance, you might say, “After the tactical changes I implemented as captain with 20 minutes to go, we had 3 times as many shots as we had in the first 20."

 You’ll have several stories to choose from, so choosing the right one to answer the question is crucial.
 One way of making sure that you don’t pick the wrong story is to pitch a summary of it to the interviewer before you embark on telling it.

-If you don’t “pitch” like this and launch straight into an ill-chosen story, the interviewer won’t be able to tell you that you’re on the wrong track until a few minutes in, at which point you’ve lost a lot of time.
+If you don’t start with a pitch and launch straight into an ill-chosen story, the interviewer won’t be able to tell you that you’re on the wrong track until a few minutes in, at which point you’ve lost a lot of time.

 To illustrate the framework and tips that we’ve discussed above, we’ve laid out an example answer to one of the real PEI questions that we found on Glassdoor.